GoogleChrome/developer.chrome.com/site/en/blog/private-network-access-update/index.md

 Chrome 102 by registering for tokens.
 See [below](#register-deprecation-trial) for instructions on how to register and enable the trial on your website.

-A pair of [Chrome enterprise policies](#enterprise-policies) can be leveraged to disable the deprecation either entirely or on specific origins, indefinitely.
+A pair of [Chrome policies](#policies) can be leveraged to disable the deprecation either entirely or on specific origins, indefinitely.
 This allows managed Chrome installations, for example, those in corporate settings, to avoid breakage.

 ### Chrome 102

 The deprecation trial ends.
-All websites must be migrated off of the deprecated feature, or their clients enrolled in Chrome Enterprise to continue disabling the feature.
+All websites must be migrated off of the deprecated feature, or their users' policies configured to continue enabling the feature.

 ## Recommended developer actions

-The first step for affected websites is most likely to buy some time until a proper fix can be deployed: either by registering for the [deprecation trial](https://dev.chromium.org/blink/launching-features#:~:text=Step%203%20(Optional)%3A%20Deprecation%20Trial), or by using enterprise policies.
+The first step for affected websites is most likely to buy some time until a proper fix can be deployed: either by registering for the [deprecation trial](https://dev.chromium.org/blink/launching-features#:~:text=Step%203%20(Optional)%3A%20Deprecation%20Trial), or by using policies.
 Then, the recommended course of action varies depending on the circumstances of each affected website.

 ### Register for the deprecation trial {: #register-deprecation-trial}